-Parafin is delighted to announce a new exhibition by Melanie Manchot, her second with the gallery.
+Parafin is delighted to present a new exhibition by Melanie Manchot, her second with the gallery.
 Alongside, the gallery will bring a solo presentation of Manchot’s photographic work to Photo London at Somerset House (12–15 May 2022).

 Melanie Manchot’s diverse and research-driven practice employs photography, video, film and sound.
 Her long-standing areas of enquiry range from portraiture to participation and performance-to-camera, to raise questions on our individual and collective identities, often in relation to how these are conditioned by socio-economic and locational factors.
 These concerns have informed her continued commitment to considering mountains as specific psychological, ecological and physical entities to reflect upon our changing place in an increasingly mediated world.
 Situated at the threshold between the documentary and staged events, Manchot’s work frequently involves an engagement with strangers.